Life Saving Tools and Methods to Protect Tenants from a Fire

 Fire Extinguisher Placement

-- Near sources of heat such as fireplaces, a room heater or pellet stove*
+2. In rooms where sources of heat such as fireplaces, a room heater or pellet stoves are located*

 StoveTop FireStop